someengineering/fixinventory/resotoui/README.md

 ## Overview
-This serves to communicate the vision we work on for the Cloudkeeper UI.
+This serves to communicate the vision we work on for the resoto UI.
-At the moment, this is just a prototype with no functionality except the visual rendition of an exported Cloudkeeper Graph and some fancy UI elements.
+At the moment, this is just a prototype with no functionality except the visual rendition of an exported resoto Graph and some fancy UI elements.

 **Our goals for this and the upcoming releases**
  - Establishing a basic navigation concept.
  - Trying to rethink the dashboard from a display tool to a deeply connected entry point.
- - Find an intuitive way of integrating the Cloudkeeper query language.
+ - Find an intuitive way of integrating the resoto query language.
  - Exploring ways of displaying the graph and give the user intuitive tools to navigate it.
  - Having fun exploring the cloud environment.
  - Easy and useful ways of searching the graph and integrate queries into this concept.

-This UI currently has no backend connection to Cloudkeeper.
+This UI currently has no backend connection to resoto.
 It uses static `.json` files in the `src/data/` directory.
 It is here to give an idea of how the UI will be looking and feeling and to start early working on it in the frame of the project.